Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 I love that my one-cup coffee maker sits on top of it so it doesn’t take up any extra counter space.

-For tea lovers, try a sampler pack like this one.
+For hot tea lovers, try a variety of tea that comes in a nice display box like this one.

-Another good choice is a fancy loose-leaf sampler such as Tea Forte.
+Another good choice is a fancy loose-leaf sampler and a tea infuser.

 Better yet, bundle some of these tea and coffee items together in a cute basket if you really want to impress.